Krytyka: Krytyka Institute

-Krytykas Web Platform and Community
+Web platform and community

 Krytyka's s web platform was relaunched in the fall of 2013, shortly before the events of the Euromaidan protest movement.
 It has since become a relevant forum for Ukrainian intellectuals voicing their opinion on the events in Ukraine following the ousting of the Ukrainian president Viktor Yanukovych, Russian annexation of the Crimea, and Russian military involvement in Ukraine.

 The platform works with a wide network of experts, journalists, and international faculty members to provide in-depth analysis and substantial historical, political, and cultural context for the current situation in Ukraine.
-It emphasizes its interest in analysis that is grounded in extensive research and study and focuses on alternative solutions for Ukraine (project “Critical Solutions”).
+It emphasizes its interest in analysis that is grounded in extensive research and study and focuses on alternative solutions for Ukraine (project Critical Solutions).
 The platform seeks to participate in the global debate around key issues concerning the world today, while also articulating Ukrainian emphases and perspectives.
 It defines its goal as establishing high standards of cultural and political debate in Ukraine, especially with regard to freedom of speech and tolerance for differences of opinion.